Flowpack/Flowpack.FullPageCache/README.md

         # prevent caching either.
 Use this for arguments that are meaningless for
         # the backend like utm_campaign
         ignore: []

+        # ignored prefix arguments are not part of the cache identifier but do not
+        # prevent caching either.
+Use this for arguments that are meaningless for
+        # the backend like utm_
+        ignorePrefix: []
 ```

 You can also move the cache backend to something faster if available, to improve performance even more.